MarcinWylot/TransactionOutliers/README.md

 -	gender – The gender of the customer
 -	store.type – The type of store the transaction occurred in

+questions:
-Q1) What is the average transaction value?
+- What is the average transaction value?
-Q2) Is there significant difference between spend in different store types?
+- Is there significant difference between spend in different store types?